leocomax/rsschool-cv/cv.md

 ### **Education**

 Belarusian State University, Faculty of Journalism;
-Media workshops in 2012-2016 (Vilnus, Minsk, online) Courses on Coursera (Learning How To Learn), Udemy (The Complete Web Developer Course)
+Media workshops in 2012-2016 (Vilnus, Minsk, online).
+Courses on Coursera (Learning How To Learn), Udemy (The Complete Web Developer Course).

 ### **English Language:**